Aida-Soltani/Social-Media-User-Engagement-Analysis/README.md

 # SocialMedia-UserEngagement

-Data contains facebook pages posts of different retail sellers.
+Data: Contains facebook pages posts of different retail sellers.
 These posts are of a different nature (video, photo, status, and link).
 Engagement metrics which consist of comments, shares, and reactions are collected.